jjmchew/jjmchew.github.io/RB109/studyNotes.md

 - [courrse notes on negative indices](https://launchschool.com/lessons/85376b6d/assignments/39c98ed0)
   - `String` and `Array` objects can be referenced using negative indices:  the last index in the collection is `-1`, the next element to the left is `-2`, and continues to increment towards the left

+### `Array#each` method
+- this method iterates through an array object passing each element of the array to the block argument it was invoked with
+  - once it has finished every iteration, it returns the original array

+### `Array#map` method
+- iterates through the array object, passing each element of the array to the block
+  - it actually takes the return value of the block and moves it into a new array at the same index
+  - once it has finished every iteration, it returns this NEW array

+### `Array#select` method
+- iterates through the array object it was invoked on, passing each element to the block and runs the block
+  - it takes the return value of the block and if it **evalutes to** `true` (i.e., is truthy), then it takes that element and puts it into a new array.
+If the return value doesn't evaluate to `true`, then it does nothing
+  - once it has finished every iteration, it returns the NEW array (which might be empty)

 </details>